Hey Siri, it’s time to ‘glow up’

 It's been six years since you were released in beta.
 At that time, you were a cool novelty that I'd show off to friends at a bar.
 Over the years, you became faster and able to handle more tasks and queries.
 But as helpful as you try to be, you just aren't that convenient.
 Neither are your fellow artificial intelligence assistants: Amazon Alexa, Samsung Bixby, Microsoft Cortana or Google Assistant.

-Apple has already announced a couple nifty improvements for you that will come in iOS 11 like a more natural sounding voice and users being able to type out queries.
+Apple has already announced a couple nifty improvements for you that will come with iOS 11 such as a more natural sounding voice and being able to type out queries.
 But I'm hoping that you get more serious improvements like making your interface more consistent across devices and protecting my privacy while learning more about me.

 Input, more input